mikeolivotto/t1a3/README.md

 ## Installation & Usage Instructions

+Ruby is required to run this application.
+[Download Ruby here.](https://www.ruby-lang.org/en/downloads/)

+You will also need to have the Bundler Gem installed on your machine; if you do not have it enter the command `gem install bundler`

+### Installation

-Begin by forking or cloning this repo to your local machine.
+1. Begin by forking or cloning this repo to your local machine.

-### Recommended installation

-1. From the application root directory (`/src`) install the app with the following command: `./install.sh`
+2. Install the app from the root directory (`/src`) with the  command `./install.sh `

+### Running the app

-2. Run the app: `./trivia.sh`
+Run the app: `./trivia.sh`

-### Manual Installation

-1. From the application's root directory (`/src`), install dependencies by running the command `bundle install`
-   - If you do not have the Bundler Gem installed on your machine, you will need to run that first by running `gem install bundler`
-2. Run the app: `ruby index.rb`

-###  Usage

-- The app can be run with up to 3 arguments, in any order:
+The app can be run with up to 3 arguments, in any order:

 - `-h` or `--help` to view the help instructions
 - The player's first name*
 - `easy`, `regular` or `hard` to nominate question difficulty mode*
-  - All answers and options can be selected by pressing the ↑/↓ arrows to move and Enter to select.

 **Notes**: